Spring Energized Seals & Spring-Energized PTFE Seals

 Internal / External Seal

-Typical use: Custom manifolds, valves, pumps, instrumentation
+Typical use: Custom manifolds, specialty valves, pump covers, instrumentation fittings

 Selection Guide